michaelmartinsb/PowerShell-M365_Administration_Toolkit/EmailManagement/ForwardEmail/README.md

 ### Description

 The script uses Exchange Online PowerShell to forward emails from a source mailbox to a target mailbox within a specified date range.
-It utilizes the `Search-Mailbox` cmdlet to ensure each email is forwarded individually.
-The script includes checks for necessary permissions and will attempt to use `Connect-IPPSSession` if required.
+It utilizes Compliance Search features to ensure each email is forwarded individually.

 ### Parameters